-USJ offers varsity programs in soccer, cross country, lacrosse, and swimming & diving.
+USJ offers varsity programs in basketball, lacrosse, tennis, volleyball, soccer, cross country, softball, and swimming & diving.
 Its intramural sports are badminton, basketball, soccer, softball, tennis, volleyball, a multi-sport club, and the walking club.
-And, for recreation, students may participate in the Holiday Challenge, Cardio Across America, Zumba, the exercise buddy contest, and other diverse athletic opportunities for the campus community.
+And, for recreation, students may participate in the Holiday Challenge, Cardio Across America, Zumba, and other diverse athletic opportunities for the campus community.

 The University of Saint Joseph offers 26 undergraduate majors and 42 undergraduate minors.
 Undergraduate majors include Accounting, Art History, Biochemistry, Bioengineering, Biology, Business/Management, Chemistry, Child Study, Criminal Justice/Restorative Justice, Education/Teacher Certificate, English, Family Studies, History, Management/Business, Mathematics, Nursing, Nutrition & Dietetics, Philosophy, Psychology, Public Health, Public Policy and Advocacy, Religious Studies, Social Work, Spanish, Special Education, and Women’s Studies.